 National Institute of Design

-The origin of crafts goes a long way back, to the Indus valley civilization.
-It had its fair share of evolution through the centuries that followed from the Vedic, Mauryan, Mughal period to the British colonization and the onset of industrialization.
+The origin of crafts goes a long way back, to the Indus Valley civilization.
+It had its fair share of evolution through the centuries that followed from the Vedic, Mauryan, Mughal periods to the British colonization and the onset of industrialization.
 The crafts of India have gone through several impactful events with our relatively newfound Independent democratic country and its political and economic development.
 The current context of craft in the 20th century takes into account the social, economic and geopolitical setting of India with the presence of various global developments in technology, import-export scenario, travel and popular mass ideas.

 Here the System mapping is an attempt to represent the identified components and variables and interrelationship within the current system understanding of the craft sector in India.

 Craft is a vital source of identity for the craftsman as it derived its meaning by its local acceptance in its socio-cultural fabric.
 It has developed through a long line of rich cultural heritage.
 The function of crafts varies from being utilitarian, ornamental to finding purposes in religious, ritualistic, and festival purposes.
 Crafts now are much more susceptible to cross-cultural influences of the increasing spread of media, the internet, and education.

 The Development Commissioner of Handicrafts (DCH), India defined crafts as ‘items made by hand, often with the use of simple tools and generally artistic and traditional.
 They include objects of utility and objects of decoration’.
 The three main confluence for the creation of a craft comes with (a) an artisan along with his ability working on (b) the raw materials with a little help from the (c) simple tools that aids where human abilities limit him.